Felixphone/Banned-dimensions/README.md

 # Wool-s-Banned-dimensions
 A datapack to prevent players entering certain dimensions.
-All options can be configgured
+All options can be configured

 Feel free to make any changes or share with friends!